avanhatt/wasmtime/cranelift/docs/isle-verification-notes.md

 1. The right hand side is not always ISA-level, we'll need semantics that span our own definitions for CLIF/intermediate terms and that leverage existing ISA semantics.
 2. Most rules use a mix of internal and external constructors.
 At first glance, many of the external constructors should be relatively simple to manually annotate as preconditions on the SMT terms.
 3. We need a high-level model of registers, though we can probably sidestep any sort of nuanced memory models.

+## Another motivating example

+A recent [developer-found ISLE Cranelift bug](https://bytecodealliance.zulipchat.com/#narrow/stream/217117-cranelift/topic/isle.20performance.20with.20cg_clif) in the x64 ISLE Cranelift backend might make an interesting goal to try to reproduce in an MVP version of a verification tool.